Frooastside/wakanim-api/README.md

 }
 ```

 So that is the last proof that we actually need to tackle the native lib.
 But what lib?
 Finding that out was pretty easy, because in the constructor of the `WakanimWebClient` class, there is this expression `System.loadLibrary("sanitizer");` and inside the APK there are multiple versions (for the different architectures) of the file `libsanitizer.so` I used Ghidra for the analysis of the library, but you can also use other Tools like IDA.
 The library exports a lot of functions, but the one that we're interested in is obviously `Java_com_wakanim_wakanimapp_test_wakanimWebclient_WakanimWebClient_process`.
-Ghidra can reconstruct C code from the assembly, and I started by looking at the function declaration:
+Ghidra can reconstruct C code from the assembly, and I started by looking at the function declaration in the [decompiled C code](./decompiled_libsanitizer.process.c):

 #### (Reconstructed) libsanitizer.so → process
 ```c